 Over time, pranayama practice also generates awareness of the more subtle layers of interconnection between our choices and their effects.
-Many people doubt that such simple exercises can produce the results I am talking about, but those who actually practice have no doubts whatsoever, including the yogis who have confirmed this over and over for thousands of years.
+Many people doubt that such simple exercises can produce these results, but those who actually practice have no doubts whatsoever, including the yogis who have confirmed this over and over for thousands of years.
 Think about it—if it weren’t effective, would humans have bothered to keep this knowledge alive as long as they have?
 Try it for yourself.

 Looking at the catalog of the benefits of pranayama practice in these domains, there is more than enough inspiration to begin practicing, but the real payoff goes beyond these.